OmarFaruq947/Hajj-agency-Bangladesh/README.md

 4. About page
 5. Places information

-A) Design must be unique and locative
-B) must have one or two animations this website & slider
-C) no need to use mongo dB
+i) Design must be unique and locative ii) must have one or two animations this website & slider iii) no need to use mongo dB

 Language: MERN, Tailwind CSS (don’t use bootstrap)